 Several hundred years later, Christianity had gained a strong foothold in northern Europe.
 The monks began to brew beer, at first for themselves and then to sell.
 They even had "Klosterschenken," which gave out beer to everyone at no cost.
 The monks became very good at brewing beer, much better than the homemade stuff.
 This was partly because they could spend more time on their art than housewives could and slightly because monasteries were the educational and research centers in Europe.

 Hundreds of Monasteries Were Brewing Beer

 Because they were not always allowed to brew in their houses due to fire danger, the women would use the common bakery, in which they had specific days to brew and bake bread.
 Craft breweries were started in this way, using the same common area, which attracted the attention of the nobility which started taxing the breweries.
-In some places, the cities taxed the breweries.
-This led to beer guilds and "Grutrecht".
+This led to beer guilds and "Grutrecht."

 Before the German Beer Purity Law, there were decrees called "Grutrechte," or Gruit Rights, which conferred the privilege of making gruit beer or selling gruit to make beer.
 It gave the decree-holder a monopoly in a geographical area.
 These decrees were handed out by the cities, the church or nobility in the territory.

 Grut (or gruit) is a mixture of herbs which was used to stabilize the beer and make it drinkable.

 The first written citing of grut rights was in the 10th century A.D.
 Rights were given to upper-class families, churches or entire cities.
 Sometimes the cities would try to impose their monopoly beyond the city walls, which was called the "Meilenrecht," or mile rights.
 A mile measured between seven and eleven kilometers in the Middle Ages.